minamide-group/regex-matching-analyzer/README.md

 ### Modifiers in PCRE Style
 The following modifiers are supported:
-- `i` : Ignore the case of letters
+- `i` : Ignore the case of letters.
-- `s` : Make `.` to match newline characters
+- `s` : Make `.` to match newline characters.
-- `U` : Reverse greediness of repetitions
+- `U` : Reverse greediness of repetitions.

 ## Supported Expressions
 The expressions below are unsupported for analyzer, and its result will be `skipped` .
-- Conditional expressions
+- Conditional expressions.
-- Groups whose name are duplicated
+- Groups whose name are duplicated.
-- Lookbehind with unbounded matching length
+- Lookbehind with unbounded matching length.
-- lookbehind/back reference/word boundary in lookahead
+- lookbehind/back reference/word boundary in lookahead.
+- Capturing group in positive lookahead/lookbehind.
-- back reference with cyclic dependency
+- Back reference with cyclic dependency.

 ### Overapproximation
 If the given expression contains lookbehind, back references or word boundary,